Weichwerke-Heidrich-Software/fake_csaf_provider/README.md

 > [!NOTE]
 > Due to its history as a test util originally intended for only one person, the usage is currently very Debian-centric.
 If the demand for support on other operating systems arises, this can be remedied.

-To get started, run `scripts/collect_example_csaf_docs.sh`.
-This downloads and stores some CSAF-related tools, before downloading a lot of CSAF documents with label TLP:WHITE.
+To get started, run `scripts/setup.sh`.
+This generates a fake TLS certificate for the server, and then downloads and stores some CSAF-related tools, before downloading a lot of CSAF documents with label TLP:WHITE.
 From these, it generates (or rather fakes) some CSAF documents with other TLP labels.

+> [!NOTE]
+> To successfully make requests to the server, you probably need to provide your client with the test root certificiate authority's TLS certificate.
+After running `scripts/setup.sh`, it is found in `crypto/ca.crt.pem`.

-The heart of the project is the Flask server coded in `fake_csaf_server.py`.
+The heart of the project is the Flask server coded in `fake_csaf_provider/`.
 It can be started and stopped using `scripts/run.sh` and `scripts/stop.sh`.
 The scripts are merely there for convenience, the server can easily be run directly using a Python interpreter.

 The core design idea is that the server listens to PATCH requests on the path `/config`.
 The JSON payload should resemble the desired server configuration.
 The script `scripts/configure.sh` does exactly that.
 It can be provided with optional arguments to each feature flag that you want to enable.